３ＹＥＡＲ ＪＡＰＡＮＥＳＥ ＤＥＧＲＥＥ

 └◆ Final essay: 1,000 letters; I wrote about family/marriage relationships.

 └◆ Final exam: instructions are in Japanese.
 Reading paragraphs aloud; reading and translating sentences.
-Questions on our final essays are asked in English ("I didn't understand what you meant here, why did you write that?").
+Questions on our final essays are in English and just things like "I didn't understand what you meant here, can you clarify?".

 ★ Genki II = JLPT N4 level